A young entrepreneur client of mine asked me once:

 Most people who suffer from fear of success have a lot of shame and embarrassment about it.
 This makes it difficult for them to talk about it, ask for help, or even start to look at it clearly themselves.

-If we can identify why our fear of success developed in the first place—and acknowledge that perhaps there were reasons why it happened—we can reduce the shame around it and actually start working to change.
+If you can identify why your fear of success developed in the first place—and acknowledge that perhaps there were reasons why it happened—we can reduce the shame around it and actually start working to change.

 I recommend journaling as a good place to start validating your fears of success: